mdziedzic/build-boilerplate-static-es6-sass/README.md

 ## JavaScript, SASS, CSS files

 This project uses Webpack which relies on a dependency graph.
 What this means as far as this project is concerned is that all JavaScript, SASS, and CSS files must be imported in `index.js` (or in files that can be accessed via `index.js`).
-Take a look at the sample included with the project at `source/index.js` for an example.
+Take a look at the sample included with the project at `source/index.js` for an example of how to do this.

 ## HTML and images

 You don't need to do anything for the HTML and image files apart from placing them somewhere in `source`.
+(Obviously images must be referenced by the HTML files and all HTML files must be accessible via `index.html`).

 ## Image Compression